Torndirrup National Park and Bay Highlights

 - Product code: PNR8C7

 Explore the beauty of our rugged coast from Torndirrup National Park out to Frenchman Bay.
-Admire the giant wind turbines at the Albany Wind Farm, Be awed by the fierce ocean at The Gap and Natural Bridge, Step back into history at Frenchman Bay, Explore an intact whale processing factory and whale chasing ship at Albany Whaling Station, Visit Australian Native Animals and Wildlife at the Australian Wildlife Park and Regional Wildflower Garden, and admire the views of the Salmon Holes, Jimmy Newells Harbour and Stony Hill.
+Admire the giant wind turbines at the Albany Wind Farm, Be awed by the fierce ocean at The Gap and Natural Bridge, Step back into history at Frenchman Bay, Explore an intact whale processing factory and whale chasing ship at Albany Whaling Station, Visit Australian Native Animals and Wildlife at the Australian Wildlife Park and Regional Wildflower Garden, and admire the views of Jimmy Newells Harbour.

 From AUD $135.00 per person

 Departs: Tours available for Cruise Passengers or on demand

 Location: Ex Albany - Heading through Torndirrup National Park, Vancouver Peninsula out to Frenchman Bay.

 Group Size: There is a minimum of 2 people required for this tour to run.
 Maximum 12 people per tour.

 Pick-up at 217 York St, Albany (outside Albany Visitors Centre) 9.00am

 Drop-off at your hotel or 217 York St at approximately 4.00pm